 Date posted : January 1.
 2010

-Big air holes appeared on the front fenders, later on the Espada production car they were still there but luckily became a little smaller, also the Naca ducts in the engine hood were used on the production units as where the four big round headlamps,a trademark for the successful Espada series.
+Big air vents appeared on the front fenders, later on the Espada production version they were still there but luckily became a little smaller, also the Naca ducts in the engine hood were used on the production units as where the four big round headlamps,a trademark for the successful Espada.

-This prototype was completely finished and was driven by the Lamborghini test drivers, but Ferruccio deemed this design to be just a little over the edge, he saw the Piranha based on Jaguar mechanics at the Bertone Design Studio and demanded his Espada to be loosely based on this design instead of the daring prototype he received, note that the initial 350GT was influenced by the Jaguar E-Type, Ferruccio liked the Jaguar designs it seems.
+This prototype was completely finished and was actually driven by Lamborghini test drivers, but Ferruccio deemed the design to be just a little over the edge, he noticed the Piranha which was based on Jaguar mechanics during a visit at the Bertone Design Studio and requested his Espada to be loosely based on this design instead of the daring prototype he received, note that the initial 350GT was influenced by the Jaguar E-Type, Ferruccio liked the Jaguar designs it seems.

-Bertone complied with his demands and the Espada was created, a very good looking slow slung car that really holds four people in all comforts and at very high speeds thanks to the fabulous four-Liter V-12 mounted up front driving the rear wheels, the Espada became one of Automobili Lamborghini SpA most successful cars, selling over 1200 units.
+Bertone complied with his demand and the Espada was created, a very good looking, low slung car that really holds four people in all comforts, and can do so at very high speed thanks to the fabulous four-Liter V-12 mounted up front driving the rear wheels, the Espada became one of Automobili Lamborghini SpA most successful cars, selling over 1200 units during the production run.

 Text © Mark Smeyers - www.lambocars.com